ahmadkhal/parking-manager/README.md

 ### Executing program

 * Download the project from github
-* create venv in python and install all the requirments above
+* Create venv in python and install all the requirments above
+* Run the main in parking_manager.py

 ## Authors